filisko/testable-functions/README.md

 $functions->die($statusOrText);
 ```

-These can be easily altered too for testing purposes:
+This makes it possible to alter them too for testing purposes:

 ```php
 // ---------- inside a PHP Unit test ----------